 There are two other editions of Applications Manager: Free and Professional.
 The Free edition is limited to operating just five monitors, but there are no limits on the performance of the Professional package.
 ManageEngine offers Applications Manager on a 30-day free trial.
 The software for the package installs on Windows Server or Linux.

-9. Better Uptime (FREE TRIAL)
+8. Better Stack Uptime (FREE TRIAL)

-Better Uptime is a website availability monitor that performs periodic checks on a site’s uptime from five locations.
+Better Stack Uptime is a website availability monitor that performs periodic checks on a site’s uptime from five locations.
 These locations are: the USA, Australia, South Africa, American Samoa, and the EU.
 Tests can be performed with Ping or through a Web browser.
 You get a choice of browser to run your tests through from Google Chrome, Mozilla Firefox, and Apple Safari.

 Why do we recommend it?

-Better Uptime is a managed service that notifies you when your Web site is down.
+Better Stack Uptime is a managed service that notifies you when your Web site is down.
 This is an uncomplicated service that launches availability tests against your sites from five locations.
 Test frequency depends on your plan.
 You get an email or a robo call if your system goes down and the service also provides a status page.

 This system isn’t entirely automated.
 It is a managed service with human operators manning the testing system.
 If a target is found to be down, the system retests from two other locations before notifying the customer.
 This procedure is built into the service in order to prevent false-positive reporting and cut down the number of alerts that the client receives that could be due to a glitch in the Internet connection used for the test.